KickToken [new] (KICK) Price Up 1.7% This Week

-KickToken [new] (CURRENCY:KICK) traded down 4.1% against the U.S. dollar during the 1-day period ending at 17:00 PM E.T. on October 28th.
-One KickToken [new] coin can now be bought for about $0.0148 or 0.00000030 BTC on cryptocurrency exchanges.
-In the last week, KickToken [new] has traded 1.7% higher against the U.S. dollar.
-KickToken [new] has a market capitalization of $22.07 million and approximately $2.82 million worth of KickToken [new] was traded on exchanges in the last day.
+KickToken [new] (CURRENCY:KICK) traded 4.1% lower against the dollar during the one day period ending at 7:00 AM ET on November 2nd.
+One KickToken [new] coin can currently be bought for $0.0148 or 0.00000030 BTC on major exchanges.
+Over the last seven days, KickToken [new] has traded up 1.7% against the dollar.
+KickToken [new] has a total market cap of $22.07 million and approximately $2.82 million worth of KickToken [new] was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.